RhythmicExcellence/rhythmicexcellence.london/src/pages/home/homepage.md

 - - -

+All our coaches, teachers, and volunteers are DBS-checked, and our coaches are fully qualified and have completed the Safeguarding and Child Protection course.

-Gymnasts in our club must be registered with British Gymnastics.
+All gymnasts in our club must be registered with British Gymnastics.

 ![](/assets/4v1a7484.jpg)